Loading617/EJIPTVeditor/README.md

 # EJ IPTV editor
-EJIPTVEditor is (An Acronym for Enjoy IPTV Editor) for Windows
+EJ IPTV editor is (An Acronym for Enjoy IPTV Editor) for Windows